atidyshirt/MacOS-Dotfiles/README.md

                 - use ligatures, change font > FiraCode Nerd Font

       firefox   - browser
+                - you will need the extention firefox color to change the top two corners
-                - download nighttab extention and setup
+                - download tabless extention to put the wallpaper as firefox startup

       spotify   - music player